7 PICTURE-PERFECT SPOTS TO

 TAKE YOUR PICNIC BASKET

-What better way to soak up the sights while you're travelling than to slow down the pace and indulge in a picnic break?
-Whether you want to wind down among lush vineyards or watch the world go by in a buzzing city park, we've cherry-picked 7 of the best spots to take your picnic basket too - just in time for National Picnic Week.
-Better still, why not book a last minute break to one of these gorgeous destinations and enjoy lunch somewhere a little different this weekend?
+Saturday 16th June marks National Picnic Week, and what better way to soak up the sights while you're travelling than to slow down the pace and indulge in a picnic break?
+Whether you want to wind down among lush vineyards or watch the world go by in a buzzing city park, we've cherry-picked 7 of the best spots to take your picnic basket too.
+Better still, why not book a last minute break to one of these gorgeous destinations and enjoy lunch somewhere a little different this week?

 CENTRAL PARK, NEW YORK

 One of the most famous urban green spaces, Central Park is a tranquil oasis amid the glittering skyscrapers of New York.
 The 843-acre park is a perfect spot for a picnic – the much-photographed Bethesda Terrace and Fountain affords amazing views of the Manhattan skyline, while the Gapstow Bridge at the south-western entrance is ideal for a romantic al-fresco lunch.
 The park is filled with serene picnic spots, including Cedar Hill, Cherry Hill and the benches at East Meadow.
 Boasting rolling meadows, walkways, European-style gardens, a zoo, skating rinks, an outdoor theatre and playgrounds, the city’s “backyard” has ample choices to unwind.
 After you’ve ticked off the iconic landmarks like Sheep Meadow, Strawberry Fields and Conservatory Garden, head to Loeb Boathouse, a waterside eatery on the north-eastern end of the Central Park.